The following components of the Connections program pertain to all students entering Connecticut College in Fall 2016 or later:

 (Click on the links above for a current list of all the Mode of Inquiry courses.)

 Students enrolled in an Integrative Pathway must complete courses in at least four of the five Modes of Inquiry, at least three of which must be within their Pathway.
 Students not enrolled in a Pathway are required to complete courses in all five Modes.
+Every Mode of Inquiry course must be taken in a different department, as defined by the course designations.

 Writing Across the Curriculum